flapjack/flapjack-diner/README.md

 <a name="object_relationships_write_create">&nbsp;</a>
 #### `create_{resource}_link_{related}`

 Creates new links between the `resource` represented by the first argument and the `related` resources represented by the rest of the arguments.
 At least one `related` resource identifier must be provided.
 If the `related` resource is already linked, it is skipped.
-(FIXME check JSONAPI spec)

 <a name="object_relationships_write_update">&nbsp;</a>
 #### `update_{resource}_link_{related}`